Frequently Asked Questions about Fevers

 - Recent exposures: Have you been around anyone else who’s been sick?
 Have you started any new medications recently?

-When should I go to urgent care for fever?
+When should I go to urgent care for a fever?

-However, there are times that you should go to an urgent care clinic when you have a fever.
+However, there are some times when you should go to an urgent care clinic for a fever.
 See a doctor if:

 - Your fever persists for longer than a couple of days.
 You may have a bacterial infection that won’t resolve on its own.